ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 then it will realise that there is nothing that points to the old top anymore, and so the garbage collector will automatically remove the old top.
 For low-level languages such as C, we need to tell the system to release the memory used by the old top node.

+![
+    Popping a linked stack (left), and enqueueing an element in a linked queue (right).
+    Grey links and boxes are deleted, and dashed ones are added by the operation.
+](images/Sequences-LinkedPopDequeue.svg){width=100% #fig:pop-stack-enqueue-queue}

 ::: dsvis
 Here we show how to pop from a linked stack.